 It’s a staple of even the simple handyman’s garage that walls, combined with pegboards for hanging things on, are an ideal way to make use of vertical space when organizing your tools.
 Instead of randomly placing tools on hooks, we gave each tool a place, then used industrial label makers to print heavy-duty vinyl labels (example of the label maker and vinyl labels we used) to make name tags to go under each tool.
 In addition, we traced the outline of each tool on the pegboard so there was a quick visual indicator of where one should replace an item.

 Next, we needed to address all of the moving and rolling stations and carts that had previously been all over the room.
-We took floor tape (which can be found here) in a color that corresponded to the color of the toolbox or container, and then we made visual boxes on the ground for where each bin or toolbox should be located.
+We took floor tape in a color that corresponded to the color of the toolbox or container, and then we made visual boxes on the ground for where each bin or toolbox should be located.
 Afterward, everything had a space and it was easy to see when something should be put away (instead of left in the middle of the floor) because of its empty box.
 We used the same strategy for pallets and anything else that would take up ground space.
 If you have more items than colors, make categories of items (toolboxes stay in red squares, moving cabinets go on green ones, etc.).

 Another big area that needed labeling were the toolbox drawers to help specify what tools were in each drawer.
 This helped the maintenance employees to easily identify their tools.
 We also labeled the screw, nut, and bolt tray area.
 There were over 30 different bins, and only a handful of them had legible labels.
 We quickly whipped up some vinyl labels with the size of each screw so that workers could easily find what they were looking for instead of having to memorize placements or visually glance over each bin until arriving at the right one.